 In 1997 and 1999 Huntington’s teams at Simpson College in Indianola, Iowa won NCAA Division III titles.
 In 1996 and 1998 the teams finished third in at the NCAA Division III National Championship.
 Huntington also served as head athletic trainer at Simpson College for six years.
 In 2000 and 2001 she was the co-head coach of Nevada Community Schools softball program in Nevada, Iowa.
 Huntington spent two years as a certified athletic trainer with the Des Moines Sports Medicine Clinic in Des Moines, Iowa.

 Huntington earned her bachelor’s degree from Buena Vista College in 1992 and was a two-sport athlete.
 She played first base and was a co-captain on BVU’s NCAA Division III national runner-up softball team in 1992.
 She was a GTW/CoSIDA Academic All-Region recipient.
 She played basketball for four years at the college, whose 1989-1990 team advanced to the Elite Eight of the NCAA tournament.

 In 2000 Huntington earned her master’s degree from Iowa State University in health and human performance with an emphasis in sports administration.

-Huntington is the co-owner of the Eau Claire Sport Warehouse, an indoor training facility for youth players.
 She provides instruction for Altoona, Eau Claire, and Seymour youth fastpitch programs and is the director of Blugold Fastpitch Camps and Clinics.
 She is a current member of Vice Chancellor-appointed University Assessment Committee at UW-Eau Claire and is a member of Campus Strategic Planning Committee and Student-Affairs Strategic Planning Committee.